 A bitcoin candle is simply a candlestick used to describe the price action of bitcoin during a given time frame.
 As with any candle in a candlestick chart, a bitcoin candle shows the opening price, high, low, and closing price of bitcoin.

-Now we understand the basics about how the main crypto charts work and the data they include, we are ready to dig deeper into how you can use them to inform your trades.
+Now we understand the basics about how the main investment charts work and the data they include, we are ready to dig deeper into how you can use them to inform your trades.

-Investors read crypto candles by interpreting the data provided by each candle and anticipating the price movement of a cryptocurrency by identifying candlestick patterns.
+Investors read candles by interpreting the data provided by each candle and anticipating the price movement of an asset by identifying candlestick patterns.